As soon as the Fall hits, it’s time to officially start thinking about Halloween and our costumes.

 - Google/Pinterest search to get ideas.
 I start searching something like cheap family of 4 costume ideas.
-Generally all the basic ideas you have seen 100X times come up but if you dig deeper you can find some cute ideas.
+All the basic ideas you have seen 100X times come up first but if you dig deeper you can find some cute ideas.

 - Narrow down your search to 3-4 good costume ideas.
 Think about those ideas, do you have items/pieces in your closet or from costumes from previous years you can repurpose.
 If one of you have more items for one of the costumes, that would be the costume I would use.

 - If you don’t have anything that would work with your ideas, I would search online to see which costumes are cheaper to help make the final decision

 - This year, I will keep Covid in mind.
 Is this costume able to be used again after this?
 I am willing to spend more money this year, if the girls will play with the costumes after.